James Hodgson (cricketer, born 1969)

-James Simon Hodgson (born 1969) is the Headmaster of Bedford School and a former English cricketer.
+James Simon Hodgson (born 30 April 1969) was the Headmaster of Bedford School and a former English cricketer.

 Biography

 Born in Guildford, Surrey, on 30 April 1969, James Hodgson was educated at Wellington College and Durham University.
 He continued his studies at Hughes Hall, Cambridge.
-He taught at Tonbridge School, was Usher at Magdalen College School, Oxford, and became the Headmaster of Bedford School in 2014.
+He taught at Tonbridge School, was Usher at Magdalen College School, Oxford, and became the Headmaster of Bedford School in 2014, before leaving in 2026.

 Cricket

 James Hodgson was a right-handed batsman who bowled right-arm off break.
 He made his first-class debut for Cambridge University against Nottinghamshire in 1994.
 During the 1994 season, he represented the university in 9 first-class matches, the last of which came against Oxford University.
 In those 9 matches, he scored 256 runs at a batting average of 18.28, with a single half century high score of 54.
 In the field he took 8 catches.
 With the ball he took 15 wickets at a bowling average of 48.80, with best figures of 4/14.